-The PV444 was Volvo’s first unibody car.
-It was also the first Volvo in almost 20 years to come with a 4-cylinder engine.
-These first PV444s were powered by a 1.4 liter inline-four engine designated the B4B, with three main bearings, overhead valves, and a single downdraft carburetor.
-US models, beginning to appear in the US—mostly Texas and southern California— in early 1956, received an version called the B14A which had twin side-draft 1½-inch SU carburetors for a total of 70 hp.
-By the 1957 model year, engine displacement increased to 1.6 L and both single downdraft- B16A and twin side-draft carburetors B16B (the model I owned) versions were offered.
-Fuel economy was above average and performance particularly with the twin carburetor configuration was brisk as I can attest to with my experience with the 1958 model I owned.
-Remember, this was the era of the “drive it like you hate it” Volvos, befire they became luxury cars.
+In early 1956, the car began to appear for sale in the US, mostly in Texas and southern California.
+These cars received an engine called the B14A and had twin side-draft 1½-inch SU carburetors producing 70 hp.
+By 1957, engine displacement was increased to 1.6 liters with single downdraft carbs on the B16A and twin side-draft carburetors for the B16B (the model I owned) versions offered.
+Fuel economy was above average for the time and performance, particularly with the twin carburetor configuration, was brisk as I can attest to with my experience with the car I owned.
+Remember, this was the era of the “drive it like you hate it” Volvos, well before they became luxury cars.